freerange/site/soups/weeklinks/week-284-links.snip.markdown

 GitHub announce their improved Branches page:

-> New sections on the page also make it more obvious how you need to take action on the branches in your repository—whether that’s cleaning up stale branches
+> New sections on the page also make it more obvious how you need to take action on the branches in your repository—whether that's cleaning up stale branches

 I think this is a great improvement, particularly highlighting the stale branches that can be deleted. <%= by('chris-roos') %>